kyle-rosa/ray_marching/README.md

 4. An interactive first person control system for the camera that uses mouse and keyboard inputs.

 ### Differentiability
 All scene construction and rendering functions are implemented in PyTorch and are fully differentiable.
-This allows us to optimise the scene parameters based on the pixel values of the rendered output image.
+This allows us to backproagate gradients through the rendering process, and optimise the scene parameters based on the pixel values of the rendered output image.

 ## Design and Implementation Details
 ### SDF Constructive Geometry System